heiskr/u/README.md

 Of course, the previous example could be written more simply.

 ```
-  set c to (compare a as b)
+  set c (equal a b)
 ```

 Conditions do not convert type.
+Comparing two non-matching types results in an error.

 ```
-  if compare 0 as (make '' as number)
+  if equal 0 (toNumber '')
     true
 ```